 Background: English Language Learners (ELLs) are an important focus of the Massachusetts Board of Elementary and Secondary Education's (BESE) Proficiency Gap Task Force.
 Closing the proficiency gap depends on teachers having the skills and knowledge necessary to instruct ELLs.
 Sheltered English Immersion (SEI) is an approach to teaching academic content in English to ELLs.
 Generally, but not always, ELLs are in the same classrooms as native English-speaking students.
-To better serve these students, all core academic teachers and those administrators who supervise and evaluate core academic teachers are required to obtain an SEI teacher or SEI administrator endorsement.
+To better serve these students, core academic teachers, vocational teachers and those administrators who supervise and evaluate core academic teachers are required to obtain an SEI teacher or SEI administrator endorsement.

 Who must hold the endorsement?